 Easy ways to do business

-Buy and sell your way—at your desktop, on your mobile device using our free app, or by phone.
+Buy and sell your way, at your convenience, on your desktop or by using our free mobile app.

 Evaluate your investment choices

 Have your heart set on a particular stock?
 Our tools can show you if it's a good fit for your portfolio.

 In addition to our commission-free online stock trading and high-quality trade executions, you can use sophisticated trading techniques.

 Buy & sell options

 These complex investments aren't for the faint of heart because options* carry significant risk.

 WANT TO LEARN MORE?

 A Securities and Exchange Commission requirement that brokers guarantee their clients the highest bid or lowest offer price when buying and selling stocks for their clients.